 Doyle says that ideas for poems come to her in different ways.
 “I search my own life and the world around me for stories, ideas, and images that call out for language to give them memorable shapes.
 Many times, an event or individual from history will grab my fascination and I’ll gather research notes that eventually culminate in a poem.
 I also frequently find my pen drawn to probing elements of popular culture.”

-She’s completing her debut poetry collection, but says she’s resisting the urge to rush the process, preferring instead to take her time to shape the manuscript into final form.
+She’s currently completing her debut poetry collection, but says she’s resisting the urge to rush the process, preferring instead to take her time to shape the manuscript into final form.

 “I am compelled to uncover the strangeness that lives within the seemingly ordinary,” she says.
 “And to examine the unease that lingers on the edges of even our most fixed certainties.
 My process is frequently driven by a desire to challenge readers’ sense of a stable reality—first, by orienting them in a recognizable world when they enter a poem, and then by inviting the unsettled and the unaccountable to infiltrate their perceptions.”